 Until companies put things like sensors or smart wireless charging in place, they don’t get sight of the true utilization of their spaceJon Howell, Smart Spaces and Experience Lead EMEA at Aruba

-The first area of research in the study explores whether workplace mobility allows people to focus better within the office and whether modern companies should provide different types of spaces where employees can work.
+The first area of research in the study explores whether workplace mobility allows people to focus better within the office and improve their productivity.
+Whether modern companies should provide flexible spaces where employees can work.

 In recent years, the concept of sociability and collaboration has dominated workplace design, hence the proliferation of open spaces in many offices.
-The focus has been on the benefits of bringing colleagues together, but little thought has considered the employees who want a quiet space to work productively.
+The focus has been on the benefits of bringing colleagues together, but little thought has been given to the employees who want a quiet space to work productively.

 Open spaces can be a symbol of collaboration and flat hierarchies in the workplace.
 Businesses assumed that employees prefer this layout, as it would make it easier to share knowledge and build relationships with colleagues.
 However, more recent empirical research suggests that every day, 86 minutes are lost per day due to the various disturbances of an open workspace and an open plan layout can generate a 15% loss in productivity.